pan-x-c/AgentScope/examples/training/react_agent/README.md

 - Inputs:
     - `task`: A dictionary representing a single training task, converted from a sample in the training dataset.
 For example, if using the dataset prepared in Step 1, the `task` is a dictionary containing `question` and `answer` fields.
-    - `model`: A `TrinityChatModel` instance, which has the same interface as `OpenAIChatModel`, but it supports automatically converting invoke history into trainable data that can be used by Trinity-RFT.
+    - `model`: A `TunerChatModel` instance, which has the same interface as `OpenAIChatModel`, but it supports automatically converting invoke history into trainable data that can be used by Trinity-RFT.
     - `auxiliary_models`: A dictionary of auxiliary models that can be used in the workflow.
 The keys are model names, and the values are `ChatModelBase` instances.
 These models are different from the main `model` in that they are not directly trained, but can be used to assist the main model in completing the task (e.g., acting as Judge).
 Empty dict if no auxiliary models are needed.

 - Outputs: